 Marine megafauna (i.e. all large-bodied marine animals with a body mass of >45 kg) perform a vast array of key ecological functions in the world’s ecosystems, yet ongoing anthropogenic pressures are undermining the integrity of their functional diversity.

 Maintaining the breadth of ecological functions performed by a species community (i.e., functional richness) is important for ensuring the functioning and stability of ecosystems.
-Ecological contributions will be most vulnerable to species loss where functions are maintained by a single or few species (i.e., where functional redundancy is low).
+Ecological contributions will be most vulnerable under species loss where functions are maintained by a single or few species (i.e., where functional redundancy is low).

 Identifying where the diversity of such contributions is most at risk is therefore crucial for preserving healthy ecosystems.

+More specifically: we expect some links between species richness and functional richness, and perhaps low richness areas and low redundancy, but does richness cover it all?
+No. We see some large deviations.

 The knowledge gap